East Broad Top Railroad and Coal Company: Track rehabilitation

 In December 2021 the railroad received a state Redevelopment Assistance Capital Program grant for $1.1M USD.
 The funds will be used to restore and reopen the main line to Saltillo and other capital improvements.
 In May 2022 the railroad took the first steps toward reopening the line from Rockhill Furnace south to Saltillo by cutting down growth and repairing drainage along the right-of-way.
-The line further south to Robertsdale has two 1874-built tunnels that require significant repair work.
-A drone with LIDAR equipment was used to survey their condition.